 “What devices should we use to test our applications” is a question we get on a daily basis from our customers.
 As we have over hundreds of thousands of users from all over the world and from every possible industry sector, there is no simple answer to this question.

 The diversity that different application segments require for mobile app testing is enormous and for example game developers tend to use different types of devices for testing when compared to enterprise app developers.
-The very same applies for users, people who use that app/game on their devices.
+The very same applies to users, people who use that app/game on their devices.
 We’ve included both Android and iOS devices in our data.

 Which Mobile Devices and Platforms Should You Test On?

 How can a mobile app, game and website developer maximize the coverage and device compatibility across the most relevant devices available out there?

 In short, there are significant differences within mobile user segments and not every type of device is used for every app.
 For instance, in the gaming sector, gambling and casino users use very different devices that high-end 3D gamers.
 Customers of an app utility company in the energy sector use an entirely different device that the users of Pokemon Go, and so on.

 There are many ways to create a test device matrix for the mobile app testing: If you already are in the market with your app, you get some relevant statistics from the app store (Apple Store and Google Play).
 If you are just entering the market, then you do not have that data at hand.
 Some mobile analytics companies also release device usage data, which can be used to determine what devices to use in your development, QA and testing.